-We are a global volunteer, charitable organization with locations in 26 countries around the world.
-We bring together people of different languages and cultures in a worldwide community focused on furthering the aims and objectives of Fung Loy Kok Taoist Tai Chi®, established by our founder, Master Moy Lin Shin.
+We are a volunteer organization with locations in 26 countries.
+We bring together people of different languages and cultures in a worldwide community focused on furthering the aims and objectives established by our founder, Master Moy Lin Shin.

 The values that lie at the heart of our organization reflect the Taoist tradition.
 Volunteering and helping others are part of this path.
 Participants are encouraged to volunteer when they can.
 This may mean making tea, sweeping the floor, instructing, participating in a ceremony, chanting, cooking, fundraising, or contributing in any number of ways.

 We value our relationships with the communities where we are active.
 We often provide instruction to organizations that can benefit from the Taoist Tai Chi® arts, including hospitals and facilities serving seniors or people with disabilities.
 We have also supported relief for major disasters, and generally continue to assist other charities whenever possible to alleviate suffering.

 Master Moy Lin Shin, a Taoist master, dedicated his life to alleviating suffering by helping others cultivate themselves through the Taoist arts.
 Master Moy synthesized a powerful system for cultivating body, mind and spirit based on Taoist teachings as well as training he received from respected teachers in China and Hong Kong.
 In 1970, he immigrated to Canada where he immediately began teaching Taoist Tai Chi® arts to all who wished to learn.
 Today, inspired by this vision, the Fung Loy Kok Board of Directors along with many dedicated volunteers continue to make these arts available in communities around the world.

 More Than Movement: A Form of Spiritual Cultivation